Whitecaps' playoff drive hits big pothole in 3-0 loss to Nashville

 Whitecaps goalkeeper Thomas Hasal gave the crowd of 16,361 at BC Place Stadium something to cheer about when he stopped midfielder Dax McCarty on a penalty kick in the 90th minute.

-With six games remaining the Whitecaps (9-12-7) drop to ninth place in the Western Conference with 34 points.
+The loss drops the Whitecaps (9-12-7) to ninth place in the Western Conference with 34 points.
 They sit two points behind the Portland Timbers who hold the seventh and final playoff spot.

 Nashville (10-9-9) climbs into fifth place in the West with 39 points.